OliviaJL/parametric-hhjms/README.md

-# Introduction on the Project - An Extension of [HHJMs](https://github.com/oliviayu/HHJMs) to some parametric survival models
+# An Extension of [HHJMs](https://github.com/oliviayu/HHJMs) to some parametric survival models

 ## Project Overview